Website Accessibility Audit: All You Need to Know

 • Adaptable content: Structure your content using proper HTML tags for headings, lists, and tables.
 This logical organization allows content to be presented differently without losing meaning, making it easier to navigate with assistive technologies.

 • Distinguishable content: Make your text readable with sufficient color contrast between text and background.
-Bypass using color alone to convey information, which can be challenging for colorblind users.
+Avoid using color alone to convey information, which can be challenging for colorblind users.

 Understandable